kryoz/llama-strix-halo/README.md

 presence-penalty = 1.5
 cache-type-k = q8_0
 cache-type-v = q8_0
-draft-max = 64
 spec-type = ngram-map-k
 #spec-use-checkpoints = on
-spec-ngram-size-n = 12
+spec-ngram-size-n = 8
-spec-ngram-size-m = 8
+spec-ngram-size-m = 6
+# maybe you should tune this params to achieve acceptance to range of 0.6~0.0.9
+draft-max = 48
+draft-p-min = 0.8

 [GPT]
 model = /home/your-user-name/models/GPT/gpt-oss-120b-Q8_0-00001-of-00002.gguf